bennyscripts/flask-image-uploader/README.md

 ### Setup
 - Install python if you havent already.
-- Create a virtual environment.
+- Open `utils/config.py` and edit the settings.

-### Start
+- Create a virtual environment called env.
-- run start.sh.
+- Run `start.sh`.